Robert-Clark-1990/MS4_RCD/README.md

 ### Typography

 To match the minimalistic design of the site, the Google Font [Poppins](https://fonts.google.com/specimen/Poppins?preview.text=Robert%20Clark%20Design&preview.text_type=custom) was used.
-This font was selected to ensure user accessibility and readibility was always at the forefront of site design.
+This font was selected to ensure user accessibility and readability was always at the forefront of site design.

 ### Artwork